ayatsko/ayatsko.github.io/_posts/2024-12-20-new-publication-who-is-eating-the-inside-of-trees.md

 ---
 layout: post
-title: "New publication: who is eating the inside of trees?"
+title: "New publication: who is eating the inside of trees in the Australian savanna?"
 author: "Abbey Yatsko"
 categories: documentation
 tags: [documentation,sample]